replicatedhq/replicated-docs/docs/reference/replicated-cli-release-create.md

 # release create

-Create a new release using a collection of application manifest files or a Helm chart.
+Create a new release using a collection of application manifest files and/or one or more Helm charts.

 ## Usage
 ```bash